 Here at Preservation Tree Services, our goal is not only to preserve healthy trees in your landscape; but also to make sure that trimmings or tree removals we take from your property are recycled responsibly rather than dumped in the landfill.

 For example, here is a Black Walnut tree that we recently had to remove from a customer’s property.
 Black Walnut makes for stunningly beautiful lumber and we hated to see the tree go to waste.
-So we brought in special equipment to remove the trunk of the tree in its entirety so that we could make it into useable lumber.
-We will be working with local artisans, furniture companies and builders to make sure the lumber finds a new home.
+So we brought in special equipment to remove the trunk of the tree in its entirety so that it could be made into usable lumber.
 We feel this is local recycling at its best!

 When we look at a tree that needs to be removed from a landscape, we don’t see trash, we see potential.
 And we certainly do not leave trimmings out on your front easement to be picked up by the city.
 Why?
 Because that is supposed to be our cost of doing business, not the city’s taxpayer’s cost to remove it.
 We remove all trimmings and trees cleanly from your property.
 A trained, certified, bonded and insured tree care company will always remove the waste from your property and never leave it on your easement: It costs us to do so, but it is the responsible thing to do.
 But then what do we do with what we remove?